DrSkippy/Gnip-Python-Search-API-Utilities/README.md

                             (default: 30 days ago)
       -u USER, --user-name USER
                             User name
+      -w OUTPUT_FILE_PATH, --output-file-path OUTPUT_FILE_PATH
-      -w, --file-name       Create files in ./data if flag is set (default: no output files)
+                            Create files in ./OUTPUT-FILE-PATH.
+This path must exists and will not be created.
+This options is available only with -a option.
+Default is no output files.

 ##Using a configuration file